MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 # Copilot in the Microsoft 365 ecosystem

-When you customize Microsoft 365 Copilot with agents and extend its skills with plugins and knowledge with connectors, you're using the entire Microsoft 365 ecosystem to extend the reach of your apps, services, and data.
+When you customize Microsoft 365 Copilot with agents and extend its skills with plugins and knowledge with connectors, you're leveraging the entire Microsoft 365 ecosystem to extend the reach of your apps, services, and data.

 - As a **Developer**, you can *write once, and run anywhere* across the growing list of Microsoft 365 host applications for Copilot and integrated apps.
 Copilot seamlessly integrates your agents, plugins, and connectors with its entire list of skills and knowledge, making your *integration with Copilot the last one* you'll ever have to perform.